Successive Point-of-Interest Recommendation with Local Differential Privacy: Evaluation

 \section{Evaluation}

-In this section, we evaluate our SPIREL method in various settings to demonstrate the performance in successive POI recommendation task.
-All experiments were performed on a server with Intel i9-9900X CPU with 128GB of memory and Geforce RTX 2080 GPU.
-In all experiments, we average results over 10 runs.
+In this section, we evaluate the SPIREL method in various settings.
+All experiments were performed on a server with Intel i9-9900X CPU, 128GB of memory, and GeForce RTX 2080 GPU.
+In all experiments, we averaged the results over 50 runs.